mateuszbroja/technicalsummaries.com/content/docs/books/fundamentals of data engineering/111_future_of_de.md

 ## The Live Data Stack
 ---

-The Live Data Stack, which fuses real-time analytics and ML into applications using streaming technologies, will be the successor to the Modern Data Stack.
+`The Live Data Stack`, which fuses real-time analytics and ML into applications using streaming technologies, will be the successor to `the Modern Data Stack`.
 It will democratize real-time technologies, making them accessible to companies of all sizes as easy-to-use cloud-based offerings and opening up new possibilities for creating better user experiences and business value.

 ## Streaming Pipelines and Real-Time Analytical Databases
 ---

 Streaming pipelines and real-time analytical databases will facilitate the move from the MDS to the Live Data Stack.
 Streaming technologies will continue to see extreme growth, with a focus on the business utility of streaming data.
 Real-time analytical databases enable fast ingestion and subsecond queries on data.
-A back-to-the-future moment for data transformations will shift away from ELT to a stream, transform, and load (STL) approach.
+A back-to-the-future moment for data transformations will shift away from `ELT` to a stream, transform, and load (`STL`) approach.

 ## The Fusion of Data with Applications